 Can You Take Too Many Probiotic Supplements?

-- High probiotic dosages have been linked to worsening irritable bowel syndrome (IBS) symptoms, according to research published in the Journal of Clinical Gastroenterology.
-(1)
+- High probiotic dosages have been linked to worsening irritable bowel syndrome (IBS) symptoms (1).

-- A study that was published in the journal Nature discovered that taking too many probiotic supplements can impair the immune system and raise the risk of infections.
-(2)
+- Taking too many probiotic supplements can impair the immune system and raise the risk of infections (2).

-- Digestion problems like gas, bloating, and diarrhea may result from taking probiotic supplements in excess.
-(3)
+- Digestion problems like bloating and diarrhea may result from taking probiotic supplements in excess (3).

 When it comes to probiotics, more is not necessarily better.
 Taking too many probiotic supplements at once or for a long period of time can cause unpleasant side effects.
 Probiotics are bacteria that help support your digestive system, improve your immune system, and maintain the balance of beneficial microorganisms in your body.
 As with anything else, overconsumption can have negative consequences on your health.
 Prolonged usage of certain probiotics in high doses could result in side effects such as gas, bloating, cramping and diarrhea if you don’t know how many probiotic supplements you should take or if you’ve taken too much.
 Keep reading to find out the answer to the question, "can you take too many probiotic supplements?".

 Others don't consume enough probiotics to benefit their health, while some people are intolerant to particular probiotic strains.
 Constipation, diarrhea, gas, bloating, and cramping could be side effects of taking too many probiotics.
 You might also run the risk of consuming an excessive amount of "pathogenic" bacteria, which can infect you, if you take too many probiotics.